Independent radio station in Cambodia shut on order of PM

 After the authorities left, other reporters trooped to the VoD office to hear staff express their disappointment.

-“I could not imagine that the prime minister would shut down the voice of the people like this,” said a tearful staff, Khan Leakhena.
+“I could not imagine that the prime minister would shut down the voice of the people like this,” said a tearful reporter, Khan Leakhena.
 “VoD only went directly to report on people who had land disputes, but then it was manipulated to look as if we are from the opposition.”

 A VoD spokesperson, Sothoeuth Ith, said after receiving the closure order, “So for now, we will stay silent, we will not continue our broadcast.”